MariannBea/Use-of-Digital-Learning-Platforms-in-2020/README.md

 The school technology plans that were analyzed can be found in [this](https://github.com/MariannBea/Use-of-Digital-Learning-Platforms-in-2020/tree/main/data/raw_data/research/state_tech_plans) folder.
 I did not save the links of where they were found.

 __Notebooks__ are being stored here: [here](https://github.com/MariannBea/Use-of-Digital-Learning-Platforms-in-2020/tree/main/notebooks)
-In addition the notebooks, there are three modules stores as .py files stored in this folder.
+In addition the notebooks, there are four modules stores as .py files stored in this folder.
 They are necessary to run much of the analysis and process in the notebooks.

 __You will need to install the following packages:__